 A research Advisory Group is a group of people (sometimes called a ‘Panel’) that is made up of different people, usually patients and members of the public.

-As you can probably figure out by the name, an advisory group is there to advise.
 Research advisory groups provide input and advice in the form of thoughts, opinions and ideas to people conducting research (“Researchers”) about their research projects.

 Through Advisory Groups patients and the public can get involved in all stages of the research process: